Normal-Tangerine8609/Scriptable-Widgets/README.md

 [Weather Circles](widgets/weather-circles.js)

+> [!WARNING]
+> This script no longer works because of changes in Open Weather Map and HTML Widget

-This small widget displays the weather condition and weather statistics for your location in circular progress bars.
-This widget uses https://github.com/Normal-Tangerine8609/Scriptable-HTML-Widget to create the widget and https://openweathermap.org/ to get the weather data (you will need a free api key but it may not work with the latest api keys).
+This small widget displays your location's weather conditions and weather statistics in circular progress bars.
+This widget uses https://github.com/Normal-Tangerine8609/Scriptable-HTML-Widget to create the widget and https://openweathermap.org/ to get the weather data (you will need a free API key but it may not work with the latest api keys).

 * Easily change text, background, circular progress bar and SF symbol colours
 * Colours support dark and light mode changing
 * Select the latitude and longitude for your location and choose to use metric or imperial data
 * Change minimum and maximum levels of temperature and other types of weather provided to gear the percentages to you
-* Easily change order of circular progress bars and the interior symbols
+* Easily change the order of circular progress bars and the interior symbols

 ![Weather Circles](images/weather-circles-widget.jpeg)